jennakangg/jennakangg.github.io/index.md

 ---

 ## About Me

-I am a first-year Computer Science Ph.D. student at New York University (NYU), advised by Dr. Qi Sun.
-My research interests center on accelerating and improving graphics systems using machine learning techniques, with a primary interest in 3-D and extended reality (XR) applications.
-I am especially interested in studying and exploiting human perception, through cognitive, perceptual, vision sciences, to enhance the experience and draw inspiration from.
+I'm a first-year Computer Science Ph.D. student at New York University (NYU), advised by Dr. Qi Sun.
+My research interests center on improving immersive experiences in 3-D and AR/VR applications, with a focus on accelerating and enhancing graphics systems using machine learning techniques.
+I am particularly interested in studying and exploiting human perception through cognitive, perceptual, and vision sciences to enhance the experience and draw inspiration from.

+I am also interested in using HCI strategies for AR/VR 3-D displays, focusing on how users navigate and react within virtual spaces, investigating unique behavioral quirks to enhance immersion and interaction in these environments.

 I achieved my B.S. in Computer Science at the Georgia Institute of Technology in 2024, where I was advised by Dr. Thad Starner.